crsongbird/BlueSwiftHammer/README.md

 # That’s the goal: no dashboards, no hosted service.
   Not magic,  *a r t i f i c i n g!*
-  A script for you to run on your own machine or server.
-  A config file manager to help keep things from getting too stupid.
+  A script for you to run on your own machine or server and config file manager to help keep things from getting too stupid.

 ### Current status
 This is just documentation and a starting point.
 First milestone is a simple Python script with a config file; Docker support may come later.